piyush-agrawal6/Workflo/README.md

-# Trello-Style Task Management Application
+# Workflo - Trello-Style Task Management Application

 ## Project Overview
 The Trello-Style Task Management Application is a web-based project management tool designed to help users manage tasks efficiently.
 This application provides user authentication, task boards, task management capabilities, drag-and-drop functionality, and data persistence.
 Users can sign up, log in, and manage their tasks in a visually organized manner with columns representing different task statuses.